tudelft3d/Testbed4UBEM/README.md

 # CITYGML-BASED 3D CITY MODEL TESTBED FOR ENERGY-RELATED APPLICATIONS
 This repository contains a open testbed for energy applications based on the CityGML v2.0 standard.
-For further information please read the paper titled ["CREATION OF A CITYGML-BASED 3D CITY MODEL TESTBED FOR ENERGY-RELATED APPLICATIONS"](https://doi.org/10.5194/isprs-archives-XLVIII-4-W5-2022-97-2022).

 The study area is located in the municipality of Rijssen-Holten (circa 38.000 inhabitants, corresponding to circa 23.000 buildings) located in the eastern part of The Netherlands.